 Imagine if you could prepare emergency essentials freeze-dried food supply that would last over 30 years without spoiling.
-Even better, imagine if you could store this food at room temperature, pretty much anywhere, without intricate storage equipment.
+Imagine storing this food at room temperature, anywhere, without intricate storage equipment.

-And lastly, imagine if this form of food storage was actually smaller and lighter than regular food and could be prepared very cheaply with minimal time investment.
+And lastly, imagine if this food storage form was smaller and lighter than regular food and could be prepared very cheaply with minimal time investment.

 Well, good news, friends!
 This technology already exists.
 It is called freeze-drying (or lyophilization or cryodesiccation, depending on how big of a nerd you are talking to)

 Freeze drying was first invented during World War II.
-The allies would ship serum to the front lines to help soldiers wounded in battle.
-However, due to the lack of refrigeration technology available at the time, it would often spoil by the time it reached its destination.
+The allies would ship serum to the front lines to help wounded soldiers.
+However, due to the lack of refrigeration technology available at the time, it would often spoil when it reached its destination.
 Freeze drying was invented to solve this problem.

 The process of freeze-drying works like this: First, the food (or serum, in the above case) is flash-frozen (frozen quickly at very low temperatures, so the ice doesn’t form large crystals and damage the cells of the food).
 Then the moisture from the food is removed through sublimation (going from solid ice directly to vapor), often with the help of a vacuum chamber.